 The COVID-19 pandemic has impacted the Company's business to some extent.
 Our US Phase I/II Clinical Trial was impacted by the temporary COVID-19 related closure of the medical clinic at the University of Chicago and clinical trial and CRO personnel working remotely, which had the effect of slowing the screening of prospective trial participants, the conduct of patient procedures and some clinical trial data collation activities.
-The closure has been eased and the conduct of patient procedures has resumed.
-To make up time, efforts are underway at the clinical trial site to expedite the rescheduling of impacted patient procedures and patient enrollments that were varied states of progress when the site closure occurred.
-COVID-19 has also impacted the progression of some international research collaboration activities due to third-party facility access and travel restrictions; however, provisions are being made to minimize the impact on collaboration activities.
+The closure has been eased with COVID-19 safety provisions and the conduct of patient procedures has resumed.
+To make up time, efforts have been underway at the clinical trial site to expedite the rescheduling of impacted patient procedures and patient enrollment that was in various states of progress when the site closure occurred.
+COVID-19 has also impacted the progression of some international research collaboration activities due to third-party facility access and travel restrictions; however, provisions have been and continue to be made as required to minimize the impact on collaboration activities.